codilime/trex-ansible/README.md

 Ansible directory contains two playbooks:

 * libvirt.yml - launches TRex virtual machines based on Ubuntu cloud image on libvirt.
-For now it is controlled by `libvirt_trex_vm_count` variable which say how many instances are launched on each libvirt host.
-It defaults to 1.
+For now it is controlled by `libvirt_trex_vm_count` variable which say how many instances are launched on each libvirt host (it defaults to 1).
 You also need to provide `libvirt_ssh_authorized_keys`, which is a list of SSH authorized keys to add to newly added VMs.
 You won't log in to them without it.
 * system.yml - Sets up system dependiences:
   * kernel headers, modules, python pip,
   * Docker daemon and python API library